dietcokechan/dietcokechan/README.md

 🌱 I’m always actively learning and growing by virtue of persistence, resilience and self-motivation.

-🌸 I'm very enthusiastic about 3D Modeling, Game Development, and all things Graphics!
+🌸 I'm very enthusiastic about Game Development, Cybersecurity and all things Graphics!

 📚 I like reading on different topics to broaden my interests and knowledge.